 The flower and heart garlands above and below the “little” ballerina are also easy to make, framing the dancer to place her front and center on the quilt top.The flower and heart garland is a feminine combination of pink and purple, with pretty golden yellow flower centers and green leaves as accent colors.
 The leaves and flowers were made from Northcott Fabric’s “Toscana” collection, one of our favorite fabric lines for our applique projects.

 My forte’ in quilting tends toward piecing, so I really enjoyed making the foundation paper pieced heart blocks that surround the ballerina.
 The pieced hearts, made with a selection of pink and purple prints, provide a lovely frame for this adorable nursery quilt.
 Foundation paper piecing makes it easy to create uniformly perfect pieced blocks, even for a beginning quilter.
-Each heart block has just seven pieces, so they are quick and easy to make.
+Each heart block has just seven pieces, so they are quick and simple to make.

 A sweet pink flower print frames the center applique panel, and is repeated in the outer border.
 The finished quilt is positively precious for a sweet little baby girl!